calchiwo/WodiC/README.md

 This project is **open source** under the [MIT License](LICENSE).
 You’re free to use, modify, and share WodiC with proper attribution.

-© 2025 Caleb Wodi.
-Built with passion and curiosity.

 ---

 ## 🌟 Acknowledgments